connjer78/BWPR/README.md

 Ensure that your `manifest.json` file is correctly set up with the necessary permissions and capabilities for the Power-Up.

 ## Development Status

-This Power-Up is functional and can successfully create new cards based on labels.
-It includes user authorization for enhanced security and uses the Trello REST API for card creation.
-The Power-Up operates on the card and board level, creating new cards within the same board and list as the original card.
-It displays all available label colors, including light and dark variants, for a comprehensive user experience.
-New cards are named using the format "{sourceCardName}: {labelName}" for clear identification.
-Due dates can be set easily with a single date picker, and are automatically set to 5:00 PM in the user's local time on the selected date, ensuring consistency and relevance across different timezones.
-The date handling is robust and independent of the time of day when the Power-Up is used.
-The user interface has been optimized for ease of use, with all options visible without the need for scrolling.
-Future improvements may include more customization options and refined error handling.
+This Power-Up is functional and ready for use.
+Here are the key points about its current status:

+- **Functionality**: Successfully creates new cards based on labels from existing cards.
+- **Security**: Includes user authorization for enhanced security.
+- **API Integration**: Utilizes the Trello REST API for card creation and management.
+- **Scope**: Operates on both card and board levels within Trello.
+- **Label Handling**: Displays and uses all available label colors, including light and dark variants.
+- **Card Naming**: New cards are named using the format "{sourceCardName}: {labelName}" for clear identification.
+- **Due Date Handling**:
+  - Allows easy selection of due dates with a single date picker.
+  - Automatically sets due time to 5:00 PM in the user's local time.
+  - Ensures consistency across different timezones.
+  - Robust date handling independent of usage time.
+- **User Interface**:
+  - Optimized for ease of use with a spacious layout.
+  - All options visible without scrolling.
+  - Expanded member selection interface for easy assignment of multiple members.
+- **Card Creation**: New cards are automatically created in the same list as the original card.
+- **Label Copying**: Selected labels are copied to the new cards.

+Future improvements may include:
+- Additional customization options
+- Refined error handling
+- [Any other specific improvements you're considering]

 ## Contributing
 This is a personal project and is not currently open for contributions.